diary

 This whole trait thing makes finding out (so far) that at least one biological parent was also quiet, introverted, and artistic.
 The first thing I read on his military file was, occupation: Photographer.
 I later found out from my new siblings that he had a darkroom and was quite serious about wanting to pursue photography.
 My eyes widened when I read that as I also developed a passion for photography in my 50’s.

 More gifts under the tree awaited!
 I googled my sister.
 Doesn’t everyone?
 She is not only a prolific writer and academic, she is still teaching!
 She and her husband were missionaries in their early years who were Bible translators for Wycliffe.
 She has written books about their experiences.
 They have 4 children and quite a lovely extensive family.
 An older brother was in a band in his youth and now has a videography company.
-The 2nd brother is an artist and painter, the youngest brother is a talented musician/songwriter and enjoys photography as well.
+The 2nd brother is an artist and painter, and the youngest brother is a talented musician/songwriter who enjoys photography.

-Some of us have different mothers but I see some similar physical traits too.
+Some of us have different mothers but I see similar physical traits too.

-I end with my mother’s favorite poet.
-He wrote this poem as well as The Cremation of Sam McGee which she read many times as a bedtime story when I was very young.
-An odd one to read to a child, but I liked hearing my mother laugh every single time she read it.
+I end with my mother’s (Edith’s) favorite poet, Robert William Service.
+He wrote the poem below Poor Kid and also wrote this poem as well: The Cremation of Sam McGee which she read many times as a bedtime story when I was very young.
+That was an odd one to read to a child, but I liked hearing my mother laugh every- single- time she read it.
 That helped chisel the pottery that is now me.

 I forgive you as God forgives us—my dear Edith.